Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Introduction

-For Example 3, the identified set for the TPRD measures is non-convex when the number of protected classes is larger than two.
-As a result, \citet{kallus2022assessing} recommend constructing the convex hull of the identified set instead of the identified set itself and characterizes the support function of the convex hull through a complicated, computationally costly, non-convex optimization problem.
-Choosing the parameter vector $\theta^{\ast}$ cleverly, we express the identified set for any finite number of TPRD measures as a continuous map of the identified set for $\theta^{\ast}$.
-We show that the identified set for $\theta^{\ast}$ is convex.
-As a continuous transformation of the convex identified set for $\theta^{\ast}$, the identified set for the TPRD measures is connected.
-As a result, the identified set for any single TPRD measure is a closed interval regardless of \textit{the number of protected classes}.
-Furthermore, we provide closed-form expressions for the lower and upper bounds of the closed interval extending the result in \citet{kallus2022assessing} for \textit{two protected classes}.
-However, for multiple TPRD measures, the identified set is more challenging to evaluate than that of multiple DD measures.
-In particular, the monotone rearrangement inequality is not directly applicable.
-Instead, we develop a simple algorithm for computing the support function of the identified set for $\theta^{\ast}$ and for any collection of TPRD measures.
-We call our Algorithm \ref{SGA:part1} Dual Rank Equilibration AlgorithM (DREAM).
-DREAM builds on a special feature of the solution to the \textit{partial optimal transport} problem that defines the support function of the identified set for $\theta^{\ast}$.
-We further analyze the time complexity of DREAM, which is much faster than solving the NP-hard non-convex optimization proposed by \citet{kallus2022assessing}.
+For the true-positive rate disparity (TPRD) measure in Example \ref{Example 4::True-Positive-Rate-Disparity}, KMZ propose to construct the convex hull of the identified set.
+They characterize the support function of the convex hull through a computationally costly, NP-hard non-convex optimization problem.
+Choosing the auxiliary parameter vector $\theta^{\ast}$ cleverly, we express the identified set for any finite number of TPRD measures as a continuous map of the identified set for $\theta^{\ast}$, where the identified set for $\theta^{\ast}$ is convex.
+Consequently, the identified set for any finite number of TPRD measures is connected, and any single TPRD measure is a closed interval regardless of the number of protected classes.
+For a single TPRD measure, we provide closed-form expressions for the lower and upper bounds of the closed interval extending the result in KMZ developed for two protected classes.
+For multiple TPRD measures, we demonstrate that the support function of the identified set for the auxiliary parameter $\theta^{\ast}$ can be computed through a conditional \textit{partial optimal transport} problem.
+Technically, we show that the conditional partial OT problem always admits a solution with monotone support.
+Exploring the monotone support of the solution, we develop a novel algorithm, called \textit{Dual Rank Equilibration AlgorithM (DREAM)}, for computing the identified set for $\theta^{\ast}$ and for any collection of TPRD measures.
+We establish its theoretical time complexity and demonstrate that DREAM is faster than linear programming using the empirical example in KMZ.